GalaxyRuler/art-souk/replit.md

-  ✓ Automatic artist/gallery profile creation when roles are selected ✓ Added role management API endpoints for updating user roles ✓ Role selection appears after first login to customize user experience ✓ Users can change roles anytime or skip role selection initially ✓ Full Arabic translations for role selection interface ✓ Enhanced authentication flow to support multi-role users ✓ Integrated role selection into signup journey with automatic redirects
+  ✓ Automatic artist/gallery profile creation when roles are selected ✓ Added role management API endpoints for updating user roles ✓ Role selection appears after first login to customize user experience ✓ Role selection is mandatory for new signups - no skip option ✓ Users can change roles anytime from their settings after initial setup ✓ Full Arabic translations for role selection interface ✓ Enhanced authentication flow to support multi-role users ✓ Integrated role selection into signup journey with automatic redirects